-I couldn’t just share the recipe without putting my own spin on it, though.
-So I’ve taken one of my classic pound cake recipes, added some finely chopped pecans (because butter and pecans go so well together), and used a very similar butter sauce that Ms. Lewis used in 1963.
+This butter cake is my own spin on the famous Kentucky Butter Cake.
+In this version that I lovingly call Bama Butter Cake (because hello, I’m from Bama!), I’ve taken one of my classic pound cake recipes, added some finely chopped pecans (because butter and pecans go so well together), and used a very similar butter sauce to the original Kentucky Butter Cake by a Ms. Nell Lewis of Missouri in 1963.

-After baking the cake, you poke holes all in it and drizzle the butter sauce down into the holes, adding some serious moisture and amazing flavor.
+After baking the cake, you poke holes all in it and drizzle the butter sauce down into the holes while its still in the pan, adding some serious moisture and amazing flavor.
 I always save a little of the sauce to drizzle over the outside of the cake once I take it out of the pan, too.
 It looks pretty and adds a little crunch to it once it’s cooled.

 Bama Butter Cake